What are PDFs and why are they important?

 - It is untagged

-- The original document is not accessible; does not address core accessibility concepts or use embedded styles and themes
+- The original document is not accessible.
+For example, if it does not address core accessibility concepts (heading levels tagged, reading order correct, alt text) or use embedded styles and themes

 Scanned PDFs are simply a collection of images.
 Text cannot be selected, copied, edited, or searched.
 They are not accessible to screen readers and are often illegible to all.